CMDJojo/mastery-chs/example.typ

-//#import "mastery-chs/lib.typ" : template
 #import "lib.typ" : template, appendices

 #show: template.with(
-// Override defaults fields here, such as title, authors, etc )
+  // Override defaults fields here, such as title, authors, etc
+  // extra-faithful: true // if you want extra faithful mode
+  advisor: none
+)

 = Some title here